Leah-Harden/Ask-Alice/README.md

 ## Usage

-When the user loads the page, they will be presented with the instructions: Scroll down to select a range of two dates.
-When the user selects the inputs, an interactive calendar displays.
-When a valid range of dates is selected and the user clicks "Recall Rabbit Hole" they are taken to a new page.
+Ask-Alice is a website for consumers to research any medicines that have been recalled for over the last few years.

-The new page, or the "Rabbit Hole" displays to the user a random drug that was recalled within the selected range of dates, as well as specific information on the drug.
-There is also a random image related to prescription drugs that accompanies the information.
+The consumer will select a start and end date which will then take them to the results that will give them 1 generated recall within that timeframe.
+What's then displayed on the page is a brief description of the product, a reason for the recall, the date of the recall, the number of recalls during that time frame, and the parent company where the medicine was produced.

-At the bottom, the user is presented with the total amount of drugs recalled within their selected range of dates, which leads to the question: Do you want to go back to search dates, or do you want to continue down the rabbit hole?
+The consumer can then chose to click the continue down the rabbit hole button that will generate another medicine that was recalled within the timeframe that they previously selected.

-If the user continues down the rabbit hole, the page reloads with a different random drug and a different random image.
+Or the back to search button can be clicked that will take them to Ask Alice homepage where a new range of dates can be selected and the consumer can then reenter the rabbit hole.

 ## Screenshots